Characters: Index | Yakuza | Yakuza 2 | Yakuza 3 | Yakuza 4 | Yakuza 5 | Yakuza 0 | Yakuza 6 | Judgment | Yakuza: Like a Dragon

 - It's Personal: Kiryu vows to send him straight to hell for everything he's done to Haruka and Haruto.

-- Kick the Dog: He practically loves this trope.
-But his most prominent one is when he and Sugai threaten to execute Someya's ex-wife should he fail to kill Kiryu.
+- Jerkass: He lives and breathes this trope.
+But his most prominent instance is when he and Sugai threaten to execute Someya's ex-wife should he fail to kill Kiryu.
 When Someya commits seppuku to convince them to spare her, Iwami commends his sacrifice only to have her executed in front of Someya's eyes anyway.

 - Lack of Empathy: Every word that comes out of this guy's mouth is filled with elitist disdain for others' lives, especially towards the "lowly" commoners who, in his twisted mind, only serve as means of helping him reach his goal of becoming a feared and powerful Yakuza.